arangodb/docs/3.9/indexing-which-index.md

   `2019-02-14T17:49:33.000Z` in the human-readable version).

   The actual removal of expired documents will not necessarily happen immediately.
-  Expired documents will eventually removed by a background thread that is periodically going through all TTL indexes and removing the expired documents.
+  Expired documents will eventually be removed by a background thread that is periodically going through all TTL indexes.
 The frequency for invoking this background thread can be configured using the `--ttl.frequency` startup option.

   There is no guarantee when exactly the removal of expired documents will be carried out, so queries may still find and return documents that have already expired.
 These